Woman overlooking sea banner

 Human rights violations

 Unfortunately, many people are still denied these rights.
 Just being born female, for example, puts people at a disadvantage.
 Gender equality has still not been fully realised anywhere.
-Women and girl children – half of the global population – continously face discrimination and systematic disadvantages only because of their gender.
+Women and girl children – half of the global population – continuously face discrimination and systematic disadvantages only because of their gender.
 That often means a lack of political power, economic opportunities, education and a greater chance of living in poverty.
-At its most fundamental level, it means lack of power over their own bodies.
+At its most fundamental level, it means a lack of power over their own bodies.

-Harmful practices such as gender-based violence, child marriage and female genitial mutilation remain common and women’s reproductive rights are not fulfilled for multiple reasons.
+Harmful practices such as gender-based violence, child marriage and female genital mutilation remain common and women’s reproductive rights are not fulfilled for multiple reasons.
 270 million women have an unmet need for modern family planning, including because of lack of provision and health care, and being denied the freedom to use it even where it is available.
 Our recent report, Welcome to Gilead, has also highlighted how a political drive to increase birth rate is leading to abuses of those rights.

 Women’s rights and the environment